jameshfisher/jameshfisher.com/_posts/2020-01-13-how-to-partition-a-linked-list.md

 > such that all nodes less than `x`
 > come before all nodes greater than or equal to `x`.

-We'll build two new linked lists, one for values less than `x`, and another for values greater than or equal to `x`.
+My first approach built two new lists: one for values less than `x`, and another for values greater than or equal to `x`.
-When we're done, we'll return the concatenation of these lists.
+When we're done, I returned the concatenation of these lists.

-We can build the new linked lists from the nodes of the input list.
-We'll "pop" each node off the input list, and "push" it onto one of the two new lists.
-This is treating the lists as stacks.
-This reverses the order of the elements, but that's fine according to the question.

-To concatenate the lists,
+To concatenate the two lists efficiently,
-we can run through the first list until we find the end, then link it to the start of the second list.
-But an optimization is to remember the tail of the first list, so we don't have to iterate through to find the tail.
+I remembered the tail of the first list.

+Then I read the answer,
+and found a simpler implementation: you only have to build one new list!
+When you find a value less than `x`, you put the node at the head of the list;
+otherwise,
+you append the node at the tail.
+To make append constant-time,
+you keep a pointer to the `tail`.
 This runs in `O(length of input)`, which is optimal.